-Either way, this blog is for you as we share 10 tips for succeeding with CSI (or continual improvement if you’ve already moved on to ITIL 4!)..
+Either way, this blog is for you as we share 10 tips for succeeding with continual improvement.

 1. Stop calling it continuous service improvement.